gorilli-team/.github/profile/README.md

 ## 📬 Contact

-For inquiries, partnerships, or opportunities, visit [gorilli.io](https://gorilli.io) or reach out to us via [your contact info].
+For inquiries, partnerships, or opportunities, visit [gorilli.io](https://gorilli.io) or reach out to us via paolo@gorilli.io

 ## 📜 The Gorilli Manifesto